cbaggers/cepl/docs/005 - c-arrays.md

 	 (make-c-array #2A((1 2) (3 4)))
 ```

-We will go through these 1 by 1 and talk about what is going on:
+We will go through these one by one and talk about what is going on:

 *0:*
 In example `0` we make a c-array of 100 floats with *no initial-contents*.

-As you probably guessed, that first argument is where you can provide data to be used as the initial contents.
-By not providing it we are leaving those values un-initialized, so the normal rules apply (it may be full of garbage)
+As you probably guessed, that first `nil` argument is where you can provide data to be used as the initial contents.
+By not providing it we, are leaving those values uninitialized, so the normal rules apply (it may be full of garbage)

 *1:*
 This is simply to show that we can use our structs from the previous chapter in c-arrays.

 *2:*
-This little example shows that when we provide the `initial-contents` we can leave out the dimensions.
-The dimensions will be made the same dimensions as that of the data provided.
+This little example shows that when we provide the `initial-contents`, we can leave out the dimensions.
+The dimensions will be made the same as those of the data provided.

 *3:*
-Number 3 shows that you can even provide lisp data when the `element-type` is a cepl struct.
-In this case it will take each element
-of the list in order to fill in the slots of the struct.
+Number 3 shows that you can even provide Lisp data when the `element-type` is a CEPL struct.
+In this case, CEPL will take each element of the list in order to fill in the slots of the struct.
 Here is the definition of that struct again:

 ```
 	 (defstruct-g our-data ()